AlassaneSow/HF_REU_23/Kriging Interpolation/README.md

+###Kriging Interpolation

-#Code used to perform a kriging interpolation on respiration data from Hemlock stands in Harvard Forest.
+Code used to perform a kriging interpolation on respiration data from Hemlock stands in Harvard Forest.

 In order to perform a kriging interpolation you need two things:
 -Coordinates where measurements were taken.